 7 factors I am analyzing for my current job and career ambitions

-- I am satisfied with my current annual salary and annual bonus target.
+- I am satisfied with my current annual salary and annual bonus.
 Company benefits and company match 401k are good.
-That said I know for a fact that if I left my current company, I could make at least 20% more probably 30% plus.
+That said I know based on conversations with recruiters that if I left my current company, I could make at least 30-40% more.
 As soon as I hit my 6 figure salary goal in my 20s, my motivation shifted from an annual salary number to the other factors stated below.

 - Job responsibilities

 - I have a genuine passion for digital marketing and have a genuine love for learning.
 Digital marketing is ever changing and fast paced and even after having over 10 years digital marketing experience, I am still learning new platforms to leverage for the company.
-Just as importantly I am enhancing soft skills especially around developing leadership qualities, communicating especially with senior leaders and executive leaders, managing others, and presenting to both cross functional leaders and to audiences up to 75 marketers as part of digital training immersion sessions.
-I have open conversations with my manager, who is an SVP, and that person knows my career ambitions.
+Just as importantly I am enhancing soft skills especially around developing leadership qualities, communicating especially with senior leaders and executive leaders, managing others, and presenting to both cross functional leaders and to audiences up to 100 marketers as part of digital training training sessions.
+I have open conversations with my manager and that person knows my career ambitions.

 - Job location and commute

-- My company is located in the heart of the city so I live a few miles from the office.
-That said I do not like taking public transportation even though this city is one of the most reliable when it comes to public transportation.
+- I live a few miles from the office.
+That said I do not like taking public transportation.
 I took the bus my entire time in college and did not want to go back to that.
 Unfortunately I am putting a financial burden on myself because 1) I am having to drive every day, which on average takes 15 minutes and 2) I have to pay a monthly fee for garage parking downtown.
 Money moron moment I know.
 My ideal job location is actually in the suburbs because living in the city is not ideal for me even though I am single.
 My comfort zone is in the suburbs having never lived in the city until this job.
 Some days it feels like living in the city in my current place just seems out of place for me and more of a temporary location.

 - Team and coworkers